Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The first thing you need to do before you can run anything is to build the custom Content Services Docker images with the custom extensions.
 We can build images and extensions at the same time as we start (run) the project by using the `./run.sh build_start` script (on Windows use the `run.bat build_start` script instead).

 Note that if you have another Alfresco SDK project running, then you need to stop it first.
-Also, make sure that the following ports are free: 8180 (Share), 8080 (Alfresco Repo), 9898 (Share Debug), 8888 (Alfresco Repo Debug), 5555 (Postgres).
+Also, make sure that the following ports are free:

+* `8180` (Share)
+* `8080` (Alfresco Repo)
+* `9898` (Share Debug)
+* `8888` (Alfresco Repo Debug)
+* `5555` (Postgres)

 If you want to change the ports see the properties section of `my-all-in-one-project/pom.xml`.
 This project file also contains the versions of Alfresco Repository and Alfresco Share that will be used.

 ```bash
 $ cd my-all-in-one-project